monitorjbl/user-service/README.md

 The UI can be started with the following CLI commands, run from the root of the project (you must have run `package` on the ui project at least once to fetch this binary):

 ```
+cd ./ui
-./ui/node/npm run dev
+./node/npm run dev
 ```

-The UI will be available at [http://localhost:3000/](http://localhost:3000/).
+The UI will be available at [http://localhost:3000](http://localhost:3000).
 Any changes made to the UI code will trigger an automatic reload.